The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 What aMMP-8 Is and Why It Changes Everything

-Saliva is a liquid biopsy.
+Saliva is a window into tissue health.
 It contains biomarkers that reflect what's happening at the tissue level throughout the oral cavity — not just what's visible to the eye or reachable by a probe.

 The key biomarker is called aMMP-8 (matrix metalloproteinase-8).
-Michael Lazzara, who has spent 35 years researching the immune response mechanisms behind periodontal disease, describes it as the body's own signal that tissue breakdown is actively occurring.
+Michael Lazzara, works at Dentognostics which has spent many years researching the immune response mechanisms behind periodontal disease, describes it as the body's own signal that tissue breakdown is actively occurring.

 Here's why this matters more than bacterial testing: